 What to see at the British Museum

-Definitely take or time wandering through the corridors, despite the huge collection, it doesn’t take much to visit it completely.
+Definitely take our time wandering through the corridors, despite the huge collection, it doesn’t take much to visit it completely.

-Even if you don’t have much time to admire each artwork and artifact of the British Museum, make sure to at least check the British Museum artworks below, they will definitely make your visit worthy!
+Even if you don’t have much time to admire each artwork and artifact of the British Museum, make sure to at least check the British Museum artworks below, they will definitely make your visit worthwhile!

 The Younger Memnon

 This is one of two colossal granite heads born at the entrance to Ramses’ mortuary temple in Thebes, Egypt, the temple known as Ramesseum.
 The statue represents Rameses II the pharaoh of the 19th Nineteenth Dynasty of Egypt, wearing the Nemes, the fabric we see covering the head of the pharaohs.

 Although not considered a crown, the Nemes still symbolize the power of the pharaoh.

 Initially, the statue was formed by the complete body of the pharaoh, but the head that we see today in the British Museum is a single part that remains, the rest of the statue was never found.